 Many people come to a personal trainer after they have tried to train themselves and failed.
 They could never figure out how to hit their fitness goals.
-More times then not, this is because they need to change other aspects of their lifestyle that are preventing them from achieving their goals.
+More times than not, this is because they need to change other aspects of their lifestyle that are preventing them from achieving their goals.

 It’s not unlikely that personal trainers are involved in change outside of the gym.
-Often times involving major behavioral change.
+Often times involves major behavioral change.
 Familiarizing yourself with the psychology of behavioral change can help you put it into practice when pitching the results you can give someone.

 Even when you have a difficult client that doesn’t seem to be motivated.
 While the personal trainer-client relationship goes two ways, often times a lot of the weight is placed on the trainer.
 When you’ve got a client that’s not motivated, then knowing a thing or two about behavioral change can help you help them

 A lot of trainers get close to their clients.
 As a result, their clients open up to them about their lives.
 Sometimes, clients may open up about something you don’t agree with.